Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Introduction

 The goal of this paper is to develop scalable Bayesian algorithms for the crossed mixed effects model \eqref{eq:lme} when the numbers of rows and columns in $\Yb$ are large.
 Compared to frequentist methods, the Bayesian framework has the advantage of automatic uncertainty quantification for the model parameters via the posterior distribution.
-However, it is well known that standard Bayesian posterior sampling algorithms such as Markov chain Monte Carlo (MCMC) suffer from high computational cost when the data have a large size, due to the sequential nature of these algorithms and that the updates of model parameters require to sweep over the entire data at each iteration.
-For the model \eqref{eq:lme} with large $N$, \cite{gao2017e} has showed that standard Gibbs sampler is not scalable with an $O(N^{3/2})$ computational complexity for convergence to the stationary distribution.
-To address this problem, \citet{papa2020s} and \citet{papa2021} proposed to use the collapsed Gibbs sampler by integrating out the global mean and sampling each level of the remaining factors in blocks, and their method demonstrated the superior $O(N)$ computational complexity when the data matrix $\Yb$ is balanced.
-Extension of their collapsed Gibbs sampler to the case when $\Yb$ is unbalanced with missing data has shown some promising empirical results, though a theoretical justification will need further extension of the multigrid decomposition techniques (\citealt{papa2021}).
-Alternatively, for the crossed mixed effects model \eqref{eq:lme}, one may consider the variational Bayesian algorithm as developed in \citet{Menetal2022}, though this only provides an approximation to the posterior distribution and the theoretical property remains unclear.
+However, it is well known that standard Bayesian posterior sampling algorithms such as Gibbs samplers and Metropolis-Hastings (MH) algorithms suffer from high computational cost when the data have a large size, due to their sequential nature and that the updates of model parameters require to sweep over the entire data at each iteration.
+For the model \eqref{eq:lme} with large $N$, \cite{gao2017e} has shown that the standard Gibbs sampler is not scalable with an $O(N^{3/2})$ computational complexity for convergence to the stationary distribution.
+To address this problem, \citet{papa2020s} and \citet{papa2021} proposed to use the collapsed Gibbs sampler by integrating out the global mean and sampling each level of the remaining factors in blocks, and their method demonstrates the superior $O(N)$ computational complexity when $\Yb$ is balanced.
+Extension of their collapsed Gibbs sampler to the case of unbalanced $\Yb$ with missing data has shown some promising empirical results, though a theoretical justification will need a further extension of the multigrid decomposition techniques (\citealt{papa2021}).
+Alternatively, one may consider the variational Bayesian algorithm as developed in \citet{Menetal2022}, though this only provides an approximation to the posterior distribution and the theoretical property remains unclear.